Proudly supported by The University of Canberra and The Institute for Governance & Policy Analysis.

 But when the Minister for Women, Senator Michaelia Cash, recently crossed the Senate floor to support an anti-abotion motion led by Senator Cory Bernardi, many heads shook in disbelief.

 On 16 November Sen Bernardi introduced a number of motions to thwart access to terminations.
-All were all defeated.
+All were defeated.
 But one that got the Minister's support was specifically targeted at the anti violence organisation White Ribbon, and its advocacy for "nationally consistent access to safe and legal abortion, including late-term abortion in all states and territories".

 Does the Minister's endorsement of such a motion signal government intent to crack down on the current legal loopholes that enable women to access terminations?
 And what are those 'loopholes'?